-The LTC[®]4252 negative voltage Hot Swap[TM] controller allows a board to be safely inserted and removed from a live backplane.
+The LTC®4252 negative voltage Hot SwapTM controller allows a board to be safely inserted and removed from a live backplane.
 Output current is controlled by three stages of current limiting: a timed circuit breaker, active current limiting and a fast feedforward path that limits peak current under worst-case catastrophic fault conditions.

-Programmable undervoltage and overvoltage detectors disconnect the load whenever the input supply exceeds the desired operating range.
+Adjustable undervoltage and overvoltage detectors disconnect the load whenever the input supply exceeds the desired operating range.
 The LTC4252's supply input is shunt regulated, allowing safe operation with very high supply voltages.
-A multifunction timer delays initial startup and controls the circuit breaker's response time.
+A multifunction timer delays initial start-up and controls the circuit breaker's response time.
 The circuit breaker's response time is accelerated by sensing excessive MOSFET drain voltage, keeping the MOSFET within its safe operating area (SOA).
-A programmable soft-start circuit controls MOSFET inrush current at startup.
-A power good status output can enable a power module at start-up or disable it if the circuit breaker trips.
+An adjustable soft-start circuit controls MOSFET inrush current at start-up.

-The LTC4252-1 latches off after a circuit breaker fault times out.
+The LTC4252-1/LTC4252A-1 latch off after a circuit breaker fault times out.
 The LTC4252-2 provides automatic retry after a fault.
+The LTC4252A-1/LTC4252A-2 feature tight ±1% undervoltage/overvoltage threshold accuracy.
 The LTC4252 is available in either an 8-pin or 10-pin MSOP.

-LTC and LT are registered trademarks of Linear Technology Corporation.
+7, LT, LTC and LTM are registered trademarks of Linear Technology Corporation.
 Hot Swap is a trademark of Linear Technology Corporation.